ourcodingclub/ourcodingclub.github.io/_tutorials/fortran-intro.md

 ## Mathematical operations

 Fortran is designed primarily for numerical calculations, and it has many built-in functions for mathematical operations.
 In the example triangle-area program, we use the basic functions: `+, -, *, /` for addition, subtraction, multiplication, and division.
-There is one other that we use in the above example, `SQRT()`, which finds the square root of a number.
+There is one other function that we use in the above example, `SQRT()`, which finds the square root of a number.

 ## Logical expressions